-a) Accessory uses and structures customarily incidental to any permitted principal use, located on the same lot not including any business, trade or industry except as is reasonably essential to a farming operation.
+a) Accessory uses and structures customarily incidental to any permitted principal use, located on the same lot not including any business, trade or industry except as is essential to a farming operation.

-b) Living quarters of persons employed on the premises, without kitchen facilities and not rented or otherwise used as a separate dwelling.

-c) Home occupations when conducted entirely within a dwelling and not in any accessory building.

-d) Keeping of not more than two roomers or boarders by a resident family, a) Two-family dwellings.
+- b) Living quarters of persons employed on the premises, without kitchen facilities and not rented or otherwise used as a separate dwelling. - c) Home occupations when conducted entirely within a dwelling and not in any accessory building. - d) Keeping of not more than two roomers or boarders by a resident family.